(France 12 Jul 1824 – 08 Aug 1898)

 Barbizon House (England), London/England, Purchased by the AGNSW from Barbizon House 1926

 L. Cairo, The Edmund Davis Collection: Eugene Boudin, Paris, 1928, (colour illus.). plate no. 5

-Ross Steele, Art and Australia (Vol. 22, No. 1) Spring 1984, Spring 1984, 87, 88, 89 (colour illus.).
+Ross Steele, Art and Australia (Vol. 22, No. 1), 'French Impressions', pg.
+87-93, Sydney, Spring 1984, 87, 88, 89 (colour illus.).

-Editor Unknown (Editor), Art Gallery of New South Wales picturebook, Domain, 1972, 29 (colour illus.).
+Editor Unknown (Editor), Art Gallery of New South Wales picturebook, Sydney, 1972, 29 (colour illus.).

-Unknown, Barbizon House 1926, Barbizon House, 1926–1926.
+Unknown, Barbizon House 1926, Barbizon House, London, 1926–1926

-Monet and the Impressionists, Te Papa - Museum of New Zealand Te Papa Tongarewa, 14 Feb 2009–17 May 2009.
+Monet and the Impressionists, Te Papa - Museum of New Zealand Te Papa Tongarewa, Wellington, 14 Feb 2009–17 May 2009